-- 15.2 1 July 2021 will result in a revenue reduction of between \$120 to \$190 million (between 1 July 2020 and 1 July 2021) - These reductions are in addition to the already forecasted reduction in revenue due to COVID-19, \$9(2)(f)(iv) .
-Officials need to do more to understand this potential COVID-19 related reduction which could involve a significant reduction of expenditure and delivery of priorities if additional Crown support is not provided. - 17 There would be no immediate legislative change required to defer RUC increases.
+- 15.2 1 July 2021 will result in a revenue reduction of between \$120 to \$190 million (between 1 July 2020 and 1 July 2021) - These reductions are in addition to the already forecasted reduction in revenue due to COVID-19, of \$0.9 to 1.2 billion for the financial year 2021.
+Officials need to do more to understand this potential COVID-19 related reduction which could involve a significant reduction of expenditure and delivery of priorities if additional Crown support is not provided. - There would be no immediate legislative change required to defer RUC increases.
 Regulations would be required to be made at a later date at least 42 days before the deferred increases would be intended to come into force. - An Order in Council would be required under Schedule 3, section 20 of the Customs and Excise Act 2018 to suspend and modify the 2020 increase to PED.
 This Order in Council will amend the 2020 increase to PED which is set out in primary legislation (the Excise and Excise-equivalent Duties Table (Budget Measures Motor Spirits) Amendment Act 2019).
 The Order in Council will come into force on 1 July 2020 to modify the PED rate that is legislated to take effect on 1 July 2020.